 The Deuter Kid Comfort III looks like an intimidating child carrier at first.
 It stands so tall that it looks like hard work to even get it on your back.
 But the first time I lifted the frame I was surprised just how light it was!

 The comfortable and intuitive design makes it very user-friendly and a pleasure to use.

-Back Suspension and Arm Straps
+Waistband and Arm Straps

-It is impressive just how soft and comfortable the padding is on the back, shoulder, and waist straps.
+It is impressive just how soft and comfortable the padding is on the back, shoulders, and waist straps.
 The material is very responsive to movement and once strapped in hugs tight to your body at all times, yet it feels very breathable.

 The straps are all fully adjustable and will accommodate a range of sizes.
 We have tested this with wearers from 5ft 1″ to 5ft 11″ and as long as the person can physically handle the weight then the size of the straps and frame should not cause a problem.

 Mobility may become limited the smaller you are though.